tiangolo/blog-posts/docker-swarm-mode-and-traefik-for-a-https-cluster/README.md

 ## What's next

 The next thing would be to deploy a stack (a complete web application, with backend, frontend, database, etc) using this Docker Swarm mode cluster.

 It's actually very simple, as you can use Docker Compose for local development and then use the same files for deployment in the Docker Swarm mode cluster.

-But that's for another article...
-If you want to try it right now, I made this [full-stack project generator](https://github.com/tiangolo/full-stack) that you can use.
-It has everything set up to be deployed in a Docker Swarm mode cluster with Traefik as described in this article.
+If you want to try it right now, you can check this very simple <a href="https://github.com/tiangolo/flask-frontend-docker" target="_blank">project generator with a minimal Flask backend and Vue.js frontend</a>.

-There are several additions that could be easily implemented to the cluster:
+There are several additions that could be easily added to the cluster, like monitoring, administration, Continuous Integration, etc. To learn more, check <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a>.

-* Setting up [Portainer](https://portainer.io/), a web UI to manage and see your Docker Swarm mode cluster.
-* [cAdvisor](https://github.com/google/cadvisor) to monitor container resource usage.
-* Continuous Integration and Continuous Delivery (CI / CD) with [GitLab CI](https://about.gitlab.com/features/gitlab-ci-cd/), [Drone.io](https://drone.io/), [Travis](https://travis-ci.org) or others.
-As it's Docker based, it's very simple and similar for all of them.
-* More tricks, recipes and tools, for different use cases...

 Please let me know if this was useful for you.
 And please let me know in the comments (in Medium) which of these topics would you like me to cover in the next articles.